As an ADHD coach, one of the most common questions I receive is this:

 5. Avoidance has become your primary coping strategy.

-Avoidance is a very common coping mechanism for ADHDers, but it's especially a problem for ADHDers who lack the support that they need and deserve.
+Task avoidance is a very common coping mechanism for ADHDers, but it's especially a problem for ADHDers who lack the support that they need and deserve.

 Things ADHDers commonly avoid